OmarSamirz/Fine-Tune-Tesseract-For-Arabic-Language/README.md

 ## Methodology

 ### Data Collection and Preprocessing
+We built a comprehensive Arabic dataset by collecting Arabic words from various online sources, ensuring quality through preprocessing steps like removing non-Arabic characters and normalizing text.

 ### Dataset Composition
-Our dataset included 1 million Arabic sentences, split into:
+Our dataset included about **1 million** Arabic sentences, split into:

-* 60% tashkeel-free sentences
+* **60%** tashkeel-free sentences
-* 40% tashkeel-included sentences
+* **40%** tashkeel-included sentences

 This balance helps the OCR model handle both scenarios effectively.

 ### Image Generation
 Using the **Text Recognition Data Generator (TRDG)** library, we created images from Arabic text, ensuring diversity with three distinct **Arabic fonts**: `Baghdad`, `Bahij`, and `Rakkas`.
 Images were generated in `.tif` format with corresponding ground truth text in `.gt.txt` format.

+### Data Augmentation
+Future improvements will include advanced data augmentation techniques to enhance the model's robustness, such as `noise injection`, `background variation`, and `character distortions`.